hansemannn/titanium-firebase-cloud-messaging/README.md

 Use the native Firebase SDK (iOS/Android) in Axway Titanium.
 This repository is part of the [Titanium Firebase](https://github.com/hansemannn/titanium-firebase) project.

+## Supporting this effort

+The whole Firebase support in Titanium is developed and maintained by the community (`@hansemannn` and `@m1ga`).
+To keep this project maintained and be able to use the latest Firebase SDK's, please see the "Sponsor" button of this repository, thank you!

 ## Topics
 * [Requirements](#requirements)
 * [Download](#download)